AadithiyaD/backwardFacingStep2D/thoughts.md

 The sample dict from the ori case file takes U_ref at -0.0508 0.0508 0.01, which is basically the midpoint of the entry region.
 I can use somethime similar for the nasa grids

+*#!
+Source of inaccuracy* - The "wall" B.C is supposed to start at x=-110 for the uppper and lower walls.
+I only used the first 2 cells, so this could cause some issues with the boundary layer thickness, which would afffect the velocity at the step, and thereby the solution.
+Should rectify this